winterbird-code/adbb/JELLYFIN.md

 '/var/lib/jellyfin/libraries/TV Series/adbb [tvdbid-78920]/Aa!
 Megami-sama!
 Sorezore no Tsubasa S2E23.avi' -> '/media/Anime/Series/Aa!
 Megami-sama!
 Sorezore no Tsubasa/Aa!
 Megami-sama!
 Sorezore no Tsubasa S0E1 - Aa!
 Sorezore no Unmei!
 [DVD].avi'
 '/var/lib/jellyfin/libraries/TV Series/adbb [tvdbid-78920]/Aa!
 Megami-sama!
 Sorezore no Tsubasa S2E24.avi' -> '/media/Anime/Series/Aa!
 Megami-sama!
 Sorezore no Tsubasa/Aa!
 Megami-sama!
 Sorezore no Tsubasa S0E2 - Aa!
 Suki wa Kokoro o Yusaburu Uta!
 [DVD].avi'
 ```
 When files are detected in the `staging-path` they will be identified by adbb, imported to the main library and linked to from the proper jellyfin library.
-This path is polled after every other directory is traversed (so roughly every `sleep-delay` + a few seconds).
+This path is polled after each other directory is traversed (so roughly every `sleep-delay` + a few seconds).
 I would recommend to add files atomicaly to this path (first place them somewhere else on the same filesystem and then use `mv` to move them to the staging directory).
 To help adbb to identify the file it should preferably be added to a sub-directory named after the anidb title.

+if the `--Xdb-library' arguments are obmitted only the main library will be sorted and can be used with the AniDB Jellyfin plugin.
+To only sync mylist state you obmit the `--rearrange` flag; see example below.

+### Example usage - Syncing mylist/watched status

 ```
 jellyfin_anime_sync \